valgeirb/vinbudin/README.md

-# vinbudin-scraper
+# vinbudin

-> A scraper for www.vinbudin.is
+> Fetches product data from www.vinbudin.is

 ## Why?